L4Re Operating System Framework

 Return values

--L4_EPERMNo L4_CAP_FPAGE_S rights on the capability used to invoke this operation. -L4_EBUSY A detach operation on this IRQ object by another thread was in progress.
+-L4_EPERMNo L4_CAP_FPAGE_S rights on the capability used to invoke this operation.

 Examples